Heinrich Gerns

 Heinrich Gerns (April 22, 1892 – August 20, 1963) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

+In World War I Gerns was soldier.
+After World War I he worked as farmer.

+Before World War II Gerns was member of the political party DNVP.

 In 1945 he was co-founder of the CDU in the Plön district and became district chairman there in 1952.
 He was a member of the German Bundestag from its first election in 1949 until his death.